 Do NOT eat or drink anything after midnight before your surgical date.
 Do not drink alcohol or use recreational drugs for 24 hours prior to surgery and for 24 hours after.
 If you use an inhaler on a regular basis, please bring it with you to your procedure.
+If you have an illness such as a cold, sore throat, or stomach or bowel upset, please notify the office as soon as you can.
 Contact lenses, jewelry, piercings in and around the mouth, and dentures must be removed at the time of surgery.
-If you have acrylic nails, please remove one nail from any finger, as our oxygen monitoring sensors do not penetrate acrylic nails.
+If you have acrilyc nails, please remove one nail from any finger, as our oxygen monitoring sensors do not penetrate acrylic nails.
 Take only prescribed medications instructed to be continued by your PCP, such as for hypertension (high blood pressure) or arrhythmias (irregular heartbeat).
 Be sure to inform your anesthesiologist of these conditions the day of surgery.
-If you take any of the following medications for your blood pressure, it is important that you discuss taking them with the anesthesia provider: Benazepri/ (Lotensin), Captopril (Capoten), Enalapril (Vasotec/Renitec), Fosinopril (Monopril), Lisinopril (Lisodur/Lopril/Novatec/Prinivil/Zestril), Perindopril (Coversy/Aceon), Quinapril (Accupril), Ramipril (Altace/Tritace/Ramace/Ramiwin), Zefenopril, Candesartan (Atacand), Eprosartan (Teveten), Irbesartan (Avapro), Losartan (Cozaar), O/mesartan (Benicar), Telmisartan (Micardis), Valsartan (Diovan)
+If you take any of the following medications for your blood pressure, it is important that you discuss taking them with the anesthesia provider: Benazepril (Lotensin), Captopril (Capoten), Enalapril (Vasotec/Renitec), Fosinopril (Monopril), Lisinopril (Lisodur/Lopril/Novatec/Prinivil/Zestril), Perindopril (Coversy/Aceon), Quinapril (Accupril), Ramipril (Altace/Tritace/Ramace/Ramiwin), Zefenopril, Candesartan (Atacand), Eprosartan (Teveten), Irbesartan (Avapro), Losartan (Cozaar), Olmesartan (Benicar), Telmisartan (Micardis), Valsartan (Diovan)

 A responsible adult must accompany you to the procedure, remain in the office during the procedure, drive you home, and stay with you at home for 24 hours after the procedure.
 A taxi/Uber will not be allowed without a responsible adult accompanying you.
 If you are taking diabetic medications, you should check with your PCP to determine if you should take these medications on the morning of surgery.
 While taking narcotic pain medication, you will not be permitted to drive.
 You may need to arrange for transportation to your initial follow-up visit.
+What Should I Bring To Surgery?
+Photo ID Insurance Card Friend or family member who will be available the entire time and take you home after surgery Wear comfortable, loose fitting clothing Shoulder/elbow surgery: zip-up or button-down shirt Knee surgery: loose fitting pants or shorts Hip surgery: loose fitting pants or shorts If you have any durable medical equipment provided prior to surgical date, such as brace/crutches, sling or cold therapy units, please bring to surgical facility.

+"Leave ALL valuables at home"